masaers/trie/README.md

       cout << endl;
     }

 This prints all the keys in the trie to `cout`.
 Why `const auto& node`?
-Because nodes are not copyable, so we must take them by reference, and although we need to make it `const`, we do not need mutability for printing.
+Because nodes are not copyable, so we must take them by reference, and although we need not make it `const`, we do not need mutability for printing.